jknowles/AppliedModelsTalk/AppliedModelinginEducation.md

   has a different bias - a feature of the flexibility in the model
 - Less flexible models like linear models will have more bias, but are less variable in response to the data they are trained on
+- How do we pick the model?
+We think about which model fits our application best